DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: Abstract

 \section{Abstract}

-Recent advancements in Large Language Models (LLMs) have sparked a revolution across various research fields.
-In particular, the integration of common-sense knowledge from LLMs into robot task and motion planning has been proven to be a game-changer, elevating performance in terms of explainability and downstream task efficiency to unprecedented heights.
-However, managing the vast knowledge encapsulated within these large models has posed challenges, often resulting in infeasible plans generated by LLM-based planning systems due to hallucinations or missing domain information.
-To overcome these challenges and obtain even greater planning feasibility and computational efficiency, we propose a novel LLM-driven task planning approach called \textbf{DELTA}.
-For achieving better grounding from environmental topology into actionable knowledge, DELTA leverages the power of scene graphs as environment representations within LLMs, enabling the fast generation of precise planning problem descriptions.
-For obtaining higher planning performance, we use LLMs to decompose the long-term task goals into an autoregressive sequence of sub-goals for an automated task planner to solve.
-Our contribution enables a more efficient and fully automatic task planning pipeline, achieving higher planning success rates and significantly shorter planning times compared to the state of the art.
+Recent advancements in Large Language Models (LLMs) have sparked a revolution across many research fields.
+In robotics, the integration of common-sense knowledge from LLMs into task and motion planning has drastically advanced the field by unlocking unprecedented levels of context awareness.
+Despite their vast collection of knowledge, large language models may generate infeasible plans due to hallucinations or missing domain information.
+To address these challenges and improve plan feasibility and computational efficiency, we introduce DELTA, a novel LLM-informed task planning approach.
+By using scene graphs as environment representations within LLMs, DELTA achieves rapid generation of precise planning problem descriptions.
+To enhance planning performance, DELTA decomposes long-term task goals with LLMs into an autoregressive sequence of sub-goals, enabling automated task planners to efficiently solve complex problems.
+In our extensive evaluation, we show that DELTA enables an efficient and fully automatic task planning pipeline, achieving higher planning success rates and significantly shorter planning times compared to the state of the art.
+Project webpage: \url{https://delta-llm.github.io/}